 Visit the New Student Computing page where you will find all of your computing needs on one page: https://is.wfu.edu/new-student-computing/.

 STUDENT IDENTIFICATION CARD

 Once you have WIN access, all new students are required to submit their photo to the Deacon OneCard Office by accessing https://wfuresidence.cherwellondemand.com/CherwellPortal/Doc%20for%20Students.
 Photos should be submitted any time prior to July 15th.
-Additional information will be available at a later date regarding when/where ID cards will be distributed.

 HEALTH INFORMATION SUMMARY

 The State of North Carolina requires that all students complete a 2018-2019 WFU Health Information and Immunization Form.
 This form can be accessed at http://shs.wfu.edu/forms/.
 The form should be returned directly to Student Health Services, PO Box 7386, Winston-Salem, NC, 27109.
 If you have questions about the form, please contact the Student Health Services Office at (336) 758-5218 or firstname.lastname@example.org.
 This form must be on file at the Student Health Services Office by July 1, 2018.
 Student Health Services is located on the Ground Level, Reynolds Gymnasium, in the Wellbeing Center.

 Health insurance is required as a condition of enrollment for full-time, degree-seeking domestic graduate students and all international graduate students with F or J visas.
 Students who demonstrate coverage that meets our criteria may waive the insurance provided by WFU by the waiver deadline date.
 Information on the waiver process can be found on the Enrollment / Waivers page.
 Open enrollment will begin on June 1, 2018.
 Students must enroll or waive out of the health insurance by August 31, 2018.